lupyuen/lupyuen.github.io/src/ikea.md

 _Why are we doing this?_

--   The sensor is __affordable and available__ in our local IKEA store
+-   The sensor is __affordable and available__ at our local IKEA store

 -   Might be a fun intro to __Embedded Programming__